98827ddb7e5a2c2e261912a23d9251d6/98827ddb7e5a2c2e261912a23d9251d6.github.io/index.md

 # Photos I Took

 <div style="text-align: center; font-size: 120%;"><a class="no-underline" href="/photos/?loadRandom=yes">View</a></div>
 <div style="text-align: center">Embrace the randomness, enjoy the treasure hunting.
-Yet you may find some of them disturbing or weird.
-But that's none of my business.</div>
+It's not for everyone.
+You have been warned.</div>

 # Stuff I Made